LlewBach/cydymiaith/README.md

 - Flash message will display when post successfully created, updated and deleted.
 - If the post was made by the user, Edit and Delete links will be visible.
 - Clicking the delete link will bring up a modal asking for confirmation.
+- Currently, the text boxes do not preserve line breaks for paragraphs.
+With more time this is a feature that could be added.

 #### Comments